Best WordPress Plugins to Use in 2026

 If your goal is to gather an online community of like-minded people, then BuddyPress may be the right WordPress plugin for you.
 With it, your visitors will be able to interact with your website and each other.

-The users will be able to create accounts, upload profile photos, and communicate with other users, both privately and in groups.
+Users will be able to create accounts, upload profile photos, and communicate privately and in groups with other people.
 Meanwhile, you can track their activity via the WordPress dashboard.

-BuddyPress is a 100% free, open-source project, available on WordPress.org.
+BuddyPress is a 100% free, open-source project, available on the official plugin repository.

 9. Classic Editor